 Types Of Fraud Experienced By Merchants – Past 3 Year Rankings & Global Incidence (2023).
 2023 Global eCommerce Payments and Fraud Report

 Card testing is the third-most common type of ecommerce fraud for all merchants.
 Not only is it frustrating for customers, but should most of your online payments be blocked due to card testing fraud, your business will be subject to extra fees and disputes.

 Refund abuse is a type of ecommerce fraud where customers return broken, damaged, or stolen items to a retailer in exchange for a refund.

 While many merchants have strict return policies that determine what qualifies for a refund, it’s still a costly problem.
-The National Retail Federation found that retailers lose $10.40 for every $100 in returned merchandise due to this type of fraud.
-It’s the type of online fraud that saw the biggest increase, with merchants reporting a 56% uplift in refund abuse in 2022.
+The National Retail Federation found that retailers lost $13.70 for every $100 in returned merchandise in 2023.
+It’s the type of online fraud that saw the biggest increase, with merchants reporting a 25% to 30% uplift in refund abuse in 2023.